sohailshams/fitness-home/README.md

 - **Logout/Sign Out** - Logout allows a user to end the session but user has to confirm it by clicking on **Sign Out** which will bring the user to the home page.
 - **Add to Cart** - User can add the merchandise, exercise plan or nutrition plan to the shopping cart with **Add to Cart** button.
+- **Disable Add to Cart Button** - If a user has already added an exercise plan in the shopping cart and try to add another exercise plan.
+Then user will see an **info toast message** and the **Add to cart** buttons will be disabled.
 - **Shopping Cart Adjustment** - User can update the quantity of merchandise or delete merchandise, exercise plan or nutrition plan from the shopping cart.
 - **Checkout** - User can checkout and pay by filling out the order form.